Listen to the wrong kind of music in the wrong kind of light … Get cancer

 Scalar-Wave-Cell-Regeneration PDF

 The concept you mentioned, known as “Kaznacheyev’s experiments,” is often associated with controversial claims regarding the effects of certain stimuli, such as music or light, on health outcomes like cancer.
-However, it’s important to clarify that Kaznacheyev’s experiments and the related claims are not scientifically supported and are considered pseudoscientific by the mainstream scientific community. [and yet, meanwhile, “too much sunlight can give you cancer” is a near-mantra and has been so for decades already; so the self-contradictions of the powers that shouldn’t be continue to expose in hilarity]
+However, it’s important to clarify that Kaznacheyev’s experiments and the related claims are not scientifically supported and are considered pseudoscientific by the mainstream scientific community. [and yet, meanwhile, “too much sunlight can give you cancer” is a near-mantra and has been so for decades already, claimed “proven”, etc; so the self-contradictions in the Powers That Shouldn’t Be continue in hilarity]

 Nikolai Aleksandrovich Kaznacheyev was a Russian scientist who conducted research in the mid-20th century, primarily focusing on the effects of electromagnetic fields on biological systems.
 His work purportedly involved experiments where he exposed biological samples, such as cells or organisms, to various stimuli, including light and sound, and observed their responses.